x-sushant-x/x-sushant-x/README.md

 ### Introduction

 Hello 👋, I'm Sushant.
-I'm a 3rd-year B.Tech Computer Science Engineering Student at Maharishi Markandeshwar University.
+I'm a 4th-year B.Tech Computer Science Engineering Student at Maharishi Markandeshwar University.
 I'm a Back-End developer trying to convert imagination into technology.

 My primary focus is on backend engineering, and I have a deep understanding of Golang, JavaScript, TypeScript, and NodeJS.
 I am eager to bring my skills and experience to a new challenge as a backend engineer.
-I have worked with and can work with different technologies to implement scaleable and robust backend solutions.
-I'm also very interested into distributed systems that's why I'm also learning them.
+I have worked with and can work with different technologies.

 #### Talking about personal stuff

-* 👨‍💻 I'm currently working on learning stuffs.
+* 👨‍💻 I'm currently working on learning stuff.
 * 👯 I’m looking to collaborate on Open-Source GoLang Projects and JavaScript (Backend) Projects.
 * 💬 Ask me about Backend-Developement.
 * 📝 My articles are available on [SushantCodes.tech](https://sushantcodes.tech) & [CodeForGeek](https://codeforgeek.com/author/sushant/).